asamm/locus-addon-graphhopper/README.md

 # GraphHopper for Locus Map ![logo](app/src/main/res/drawable-mdpi/ic_launcher.png "Contacts for Locus Map logo")

+Because of recent [progress in GraphHopper service](https://github.com/graphhopper/graphhopper/issues/1940), work on this add-on on our side was terminated.

+---

 Add-on for [Locus Map](http://www.locusmap.eu) (Android) application, created to offer offline routing capabilities to Locus Map.

 Add-on is based on [GraphHopper](https://graphhopper.com/) routing system.